exercism/javascript/exercises/concept/vehicle-purchase/.docs/introduction.md

 // the exact same value.
 ```

-In JavaScript the comparison operators above can also be used to compare strings.
+In JavaScript, the comparison operators above can also be used to compare strings.
-In that case a dictionary (lexicographical) order is applied.
+In that case, a dictionary (lexicographical) order is applied.
 You can find a list of the exact order of all the characters [here][utf-16-list].

 ```javascript